scuzzydude/asimov/asimov.md

 The Rockets can expand funding by further scooting.
 There are 29 other NBA teams, and the Rockets could fund OTRS (On the Road Scoot) where blocks of seats are bought out in advance in these other cities and a lottery or scheduling system is setup for OTR Ambassadors.

-These Kerouac Crews[^115], are Scoot that are staked by Scoot(84) to form road crews that follow the Rockets.
+These Kerouac Crews[^116], are Scoot that are staked by Scoot(84) to form road crews that follow the Rockets.
 I'd propose to set these up with shards, with both big chunks and little chucks, so big baller Rockets fans with private jets get to go to a bunch of games, but a fool from the neighborhood hit it on a scratch-off can buy a small shard and get a chance to roll with the big boys.
 The strength of Rockets-Nation is how we are alike, not how we are different.
 This is genius integration ideal for one of the most diverse cities on the planet.
 Diversity is strength.
 Unity through shared values, even if it's just love of your team.
-See a game and hit every Landry's restaurant in 26 different cities.[^116]This is serious business and a responsibility because you're judged by your winning percentage.
-It\'s a measured privilege related to your ability to commit to the team winning.[^117]
+See a game and hit every Landry's restaurant in 26 different cities.[^117]This is serious business and a responsibility because you're judged by your winning percentage.
+It\'s a measured privilege related to your ability to commit to the team winning.[^118]

 I would implement separate Scoot as small teams, so you can always manage to block off a row or section, 8 to 12 seats.
 Each crew will be assigned a roster spot.
 Say KPJ is roster spot #1, that's going to be the hot ticket, people going to bid on that.
 Every city KPJ goes to, he knows, he can look up before tipoff, his crew is up there.
 Even roster spot #12, a rookie or a call-up or a free agent just got picked up that morning, he's got him a crew to look out for him.
 People dying to see him get on the floor and ball.
 Everywhere Rockets play, they will have that to draw upon.

 That player will have no obligation to his crew at all, but we will be there for him.
 He's a Rocket -- he's the crew's responsibly.
 As the players grow to appreciate the crews, then the relationship can grow.
 Perhaps the player has dinner with the crew once a month, or maybe it's just a shootaround, getting loose before practice.
 No phones, just letting the crew know how it is.
 We tell him what we saw in games we watched, scouting up who he's going to be facing.
 It's our responsibility.
 It's about people who value basketball committing to these young men who can make our dreams come true.

 Kerouac Crews invest in dreamers.
-I'd split these up and have multiple crews, an adult version, and a kids version, funded by the big rollers version, where it's kids who have a favorite player write an essay or film a video, and there's a Scoot election to pick a whole crew of kids for every road game.
+I'd split these up and have multiple crews, an adult version, and a kids version, funded by the big rollers.
+Kids who have a favorite player write an essay or film a video, and there's a Scoot election to pick a whole crew of kids for every road game.
 It's a way for the players to get in touch with the real value leverage they have as sports heroes -- the dreams of children.
 These kids are on the road for the players, a new crew of screaming kids at each stop.
-It must be rotating because you can't have kids missing a bunch of school, but in every city there is a bunch of kids there just for that player.
+It must be rotating because you can't have kids missing a bunch of school.

 How much positive pressure does it put on these young Rockets to perform at the highest level so that it's always a blow out on the road?
 A blow-out so everybody on the roster gets a chance to play and hear their crew of kids shout it out when they get a bucket or a rebound.
 This is a blowout incentive system, no money involved.
 These men we pick for our heroes are young and their ideas and values are much closer to those kids than they can be to any billionaire owner.
 The only way any of them got to the show in the first place is because they're winners.
 We can't let them forget that, even when they lose.